THINKING OF TAKING A FLORENCE TO VENICE DAY TRIP?

 - Be prepared for crowds.
 Venice is one of the most popular tourist destinations not only in Italy but in the world.

-- If wanting to do a tour, make sure to book your tickets ahead of time!
+- If you want to do a tour, make sure to book your tickets ahead of time!

 - If traveling during the summer, be prepared for the heat.
 We traveled to Venice in July and the heat was pretty unbearable.
 There are not many shaded areas to walk.